Transperineal targeted prostate biopsy

 If you’ve had an MRI scan that showed some abnormalities in your prostate, your consultant may recommend a transperineal targeted prostate biopsy.
 They may also suggest one if you have:

 - A lump on your prostate that was found during a digital rectal examination

 Vector prostate biopsy

-Our UrologyHub at our centre in Cambridge is now offering transperineal Vector prostate biopsies – an innovative and highly accurate, targeted prostate biopsy technique using image fusion software and recent advances in tracking technology to improve accuracy and your comfort during the local anaesthetic procedure and reduce side effects.
+Our UrologyHubs in Cambridge and Windsor now offer transperineal Vector prostate biopsies – an innovative and highly accurate, targeted prostate biopsy technique using image fusion software and recent advances in tracking technology to improve accuracy and your comfort during the local anaesthetic procedure and reduce side effects.

 In a standard transperineal targeted prostate biopsy, the ultrasound probe in the rectum is moved around, which can cause discomfort and distort the match between the MRI image and the live ultrasound image.
 Often several needle entry points are required to take the biopsies.